backdrop-contrib/duplicate_images/README.txt

 number of our own sites, it may fail in your situation, e.g. due to:
 - Contrib modules not used by us that store references to either the managed files or the files directly. (media?)
-- Low and unalterable, value of max_execution_time.
+- Low and unalterable value of max_execution_time.
+- Low and unalterable value of max_input_vars.
 - Weird file or directory permissions.
 - Missing permissions.
 All tests were done using the administrator role, and afaik, permissions are for the UI, not for calling API functions but I am not